-Fire Incompatibility Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result Advice for firefighters Alert Fire Brigade and tell them location and nature of hazard.
+Fire Incompatibility Avoid contamination with oxidising agents i.e. nitrates, oxidising acids, chlorine bleaches, pool chlorine etc. as ignition may result dvice for firefighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
 Wear full body protective clothing with breathing apparatus.
-Prevent by any means available, spillage from entering drains or water course
+Prevent, by any means available, spillage from entering drains or water course.
 Use water delivered as a fine spray to control fire and cool adjacent area.
-Fire Fighting Avoid spraying water onto liquid pools. ▶ DO NOT approach containers suspected to be hot. ▶ Cool fire exposed containers with water spray from a protected location.
+Avoid spraying water onto liquid pools.
+DO NOT approach containers suspected to be hot.
+Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
-Combustible. ▶ Slight fire hazard when exposed to heat or flame.
-Heating may cause expansion or decomposition leading to violent rupture of containers. ▶ On combustion, may emit toxic fumes of carbon monoxide (CO).
+Fire/Explosion Hazard Combustible.
+Slight fire hazard when exposed to heat or flame.
+Heating may cause expansion or decomposition leading to violent rupture of containers.
+On combustion, may emit toxic fumes of carbon monoxide (CO).
 May emit acrid smoke.
 Mists containing combustible materials may be explosive.
-Fire/Explosion Hazard Combustion products include: carbon dioxide (CO2) metal oxides other pyrolysis products typical of burning organic material.
+Combustion products include: carbon dioxide (CO2) other pyrolysis products typical of burning organic material.
+May emit poisonous fumes.
 May emit corrosive fumes.
-CARE: Water in contact with hot liquid may cause foaming and a steam explosion with wide scattering of hot oil and possible severe burns.
+HAZCHEM Not Applicable